Do Go On - 350 - Arctic Badass Peter Freuchen

 So I can't say no.

-I don't think that's how you eat them, mate.
+I don't think that's how you eat it, mate.

 But if that's what you want to do, you go for it.

-So yeah, he's at this amputation performed by a medical student is why our six foot seven bearded man now also has a peg leg.
+So yeah, this amputation performed by a medical student is why our six foot seven bearded man now also has a peg leg.

-So when Freuchen returned tomark in the late 1920s he joined the social democrats and contributed with articles
+So when Froggen returned to Denmark in the late 1920s, he joined the social Democrats and contributed with articles in the newspaper Politican.

 So it was a very wealthy family.